GoodnessJames/alx-low_level_programming/0x0F-function_pointers/README.md

 # Project: 0x0F.
 C - Function pointers

-This project is centered on function pointers in c, their releveance and application to C programs.
+This project is centered on function pointers in C, their releveance and application to C programs.

 ## Descriprtion of the files created for each task in the project